kylecharlesbotha/ddns_update/README.md

 ## Overview

-This project is a **Dynamic DNS (DDNS) Updater** designed to keep your **Cloudflare DNS records** in sync with your dynamically changing public IP address.
+This project is a rudimentary **Dynamic DNS (DDNS) Updater** designed to keep your **Cloudflare DNS records** in sync with your dynamically changing public IP address.
 The script runs inside a **Docker container**, checks your IP at a set interval, and updates Cloudflare when a change is detected.
 It also includes **email notifications** and **rotating logs** for improved reliability and maintainability.

 ---